-HOLDING COMPANY STRUCTURE.
-Since all of EchoStar's operations are conducted through its subsidiaries, its ability to make cash dividend payments, or service any debt is dependent upon the earnings of such subsidiaries and the payment of funds by such subsidiaries to EchoStar in the form of loans, dividends or other payments.
-As a result, EchoStar will be substantially dependent upon the receipt of funds from its wholly owned subsidiary DBS Corp, which will be dependent upon the receipt of funds from its wholly owned subsidiary ESBC, which in turn will be dependent upon the receipt of funds from its wholly owned subsidiary Dish.
-None of EchoStar's subsidiaries has any current obligations, contingent or otherwise, to pay any amounts in respect of the Class A Common Stock or to make any funds available therefor, whether by dividends, loans or other payments.
+HOLDING COMPANY STRUCTURE; STRUCTURAL SUBORDINATION.
+Since all of EchoStar's operations are conducted through its subsidiaries, its ability to make cash dividend payments, redeem the Senior Preferred Stock or service any debt, is dependent upon the earnings of such subsidiaries and the payment of funds by such subsidiaries to EchoStar in the form of loans, dividends or other payments.
+None of EchoStar's subsidiaries have any current obligations, contingent or otherwise, to pay any amounts in respect of the Senior Preferred Stock or Senior Exchange Notes or to make any funds available therefor, whether by dividends, loans or other payments, other than the possible guarantee of the Senior Exchange Notes by certain subsidiaries of EchoStar under limited circumstances.
 The cash flow generated by subsidiaries of Dish will only be available if and to the extent that Dish is able to make such cash available to ESBC in the form of dividends, loans or other payments.
 In general, Dish may pay dividends on its equity securities only if: (i) no default exists under the 1994 Notes Indenture; and (ii) after giving effect to such dividends, Dish's ratio of total indebtedness to cash flow would not exceed 4.0 to 1.0.
 Moreover, the aggregate amount of such dividends generally may not exceed the sum of 50% of Dish's consolidated net income (less 100% of consolidated net losses) from April 1, 1994, plus 100% of the aggregate net proceeds to Dish from the sale and issuance of certain equity interests of Dish.
 The 1996 Notes Indenture permits ESBC to pay dividends and make other distributions to DBS Corp without restrictions.
 In general, DBS Corp may pay dividends on its equity securities only if: (i) no default exists under the 1997 Notes Indenture; (ii) after giving effect to such dividends, DBS Corp's ratio of total indebtedness to cash flow would not exceed 6.0 to 1.0.
 Moreover, the aggregate amount of such dividends generally may not exceed the sum of (A) the difference of consolidated cash flow (less 100% of such deficit) minus 150% of consolidated interest expense, in each case from July 1, 1997, plus (B) 100% of the aggregate net proceeds to DBS Corp and its subsidiaries from the sale of certain equity interests of DBS Corp or EchoStar.
+If the available cash flows from EchoStar's subsidiaries are not sufficient to redeem the Senior Preferred Stock EchoStar may be required to obtain funds from other sources, such as sales of equity or debt securities.
+There can be no assurance the funds therefrom would be sufficient to enable EchoStar to redeem the Senior Preferred Stock at maturity or the Senior Exchange Notes in cash.